-The failure of parties duly notified to appear at the session of the panel does not preclude its holding.
+The failure of parties and the defence counsel duly notified to appear at the session of the panel does not preclude its holding.

 The public may be excluded from a session of the panel attended by the parties and the defence counsel only under the conditions specified by this Code (Articles 362 to 365).